porco-rosso-j/aztec-snap/README.md

 AztecSnap deterministically derives private keys from the existing seed phrase managed by Metamask via Snap's api call `snap_getBip44Entropy` to offer great security and UX for ethereum users.

-More specifically, it currently uses the derived private key as a signing key for [`ECDSAAccountContract`](https://github.com/AztecProtocol/aztec-packages/tree/aztec-packages-v0.16.7/yarn-project/noir-contracts/src/contracts/ecdsa_account_contract/src), while the encryption key is the one reduced from the same private key to a new valid grumpking scalar value.
+More specifically, it currently uses the derived private key as a signing key for [`ECDSAAccountContract`](https://github.com/AztecProtocol/aztec-packages/tree/aztec-packages-v0.16.7/yarn-project/noir-contracts/src/contracts/ecdsa_account_contract/src), while the encryption key is the one reduced from the same private key to a new valid grumpkin scalar value.

 ## Develop with AztecSnap